Fujifilm X-E2 versus Fujifilm X30

 |Fujifilm X-E1 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/24p||-||-||-||-|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The X-E2 and the X30 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2360k dots).
-The adjacent table lists some of the other core features of the Fujifilm X-E2 and Fujifilm X30 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+Moreover, their viewfinders offer an identical resolution of 2360k dots.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-E2, the Fujifilm X30, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Fujifilm X-E2 (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|